 - 1.1 The Accounting Policies adopted by the Council determine the accounting treatment that is applied to transactions during the financial year and in the preparation of the Statement of Accounts at the year end.
 They determine the specific principles, bases, conventions, rules and practices that will be applied by the Council in preparing and presenting its financial statements.
-The accounting policies themselves are published within the Statement of Accounts in accordance with International Financial Reporting Standards, as adopted by the Chartered Institute of Public Finance and Accountancy's Code of Practice on Local Authority Accounting ('the Code'). - 1.2 The approval of the accounting policies to be applied by the Council demonstrates that due consideration is being given to which policies to adopt and apply and that those charged with corporate governance are fully informed of the policies that are being adopted, prior to the commencement of the preparation of the Statement of Accounts. - 1.3 The accounts of the Greater Manchester Pension Fund are included within the Council's Statement of Accounts document each year.
+The accounting policies themselves are published within the Statement of Accounts in accordance with International Financial Reporting Standards (IFRS), as adopted by the Chartered Institute of Public Finance and Accountancy's (CIPFA) Code of Practice on Local Authority Accounting ('the Code'). - 1.2 The approval of the accounting policies to be applied by the Council demonstrates that due consideration is being given to which policies to adopt and apply and that those charged with corporate governance are fully informed of the policies that are being adopted, prior to the commencement of the preparation of the Statement of Accounts. - 1.3 The accounts of the Greater Manchester Pension Fund are included within the Council's Statement of Accounts document each year.
 However, it should be noted that this report is in relation to the Council only and that the accounting policies and estimates of the Greater Manchester Pension Fund are approved elsewhere. - 1.4 The critical judgements made in applying accounting policies as well as the assumptions made about the future and other major sources of estimated uncertainty also need to be reviewed by the Panel and agreed. - 1.5 As per the practice adopted in previous years, the Panel are requested to endorse the use of the policies underpinning the financial statements within the Statement of Accounts.

-2. ACCOUNTING POLICIES - UPDATE TO THE 2015/16 CODE OF PRACTICE
+2. UPDATES TO THE 2017/18 CODE OF PRACTICE ON LOCAL AUTHORITY ACCOUNTING

-- 2.1 Officers have assessed the accounting policies that are deemed necessary to explain clearly and underpin the accounting treatment of transactions within the Council's Statement of Accounts for 2016/17.
-In undertaking this assessment a review of all accounting policies previously agreed has been undertaken to check their relevance, clarity, legislative compliance and that they are in accordance with the latest version of 'the Code' and International Financial Reporting Standards requirements. - 2.2 The accounting policies, as based on the requirements of 'the Code' and relevant financial standards, will be used to produce the financial statements for 2016/17 and can be seen at Appendix 1 to this report. - 2.3 As the Statement of Accounts for 2016/17 is prepared it may be necessary to amend an accounting policy in order to adopt a more appropriate accounting treatment.
+- 2.1 Officers have assessed the accounting policies that are deemed necessary to explain clearly and underpin the accounting treatment of transactions within the Council's Statement of Accounts for 2017/18.
+In undertaking this assessment a review of all accounting policies previously agreed has been undertaken to check their relevance, clarity, legislative compliance and that they are in accordance with the latest version of 'the Code' and IFRS requirements. - 2.2 There are no significant changes to the 2017/18 Code of Practice on Local Authority Accounting and no changes to accounting policies are required as a result.
+Minor presentational amendments have been made to improve the clarity of some accounting policies. - 2.3 The accounting policies, as based on the requirements of 'the Code' and relevant financial standards, will be used to produce the financial statements for 2017/18 and can be seen at Appendix 1 to this report. - 2.4 As the Statement of Accounts for 2017/18 is prepared it may be necessary to amend an accounting policy in order to adopt a more appropriate accounting treatment.
 If this occurs the change and the reason for the change will be reported back to the Audit Panel prior to the publication of the Statement of Accounts.